NewTec-GmbH/SpaceShipRadar/doc/requirements/README.md

 ---

-The designated field of view shall be restricted by the 4 ar-markers and is orientated to match the markers (the top-left markers needs to be in the top-left corner)
+The designated field of view shall be restricted by the 4 ArUco-markers and is orientated to match the markers (the top-left markers needs to be in the top-left corner)

 ---

-Pixel coordinates shall be translated to real world coordinates by using the size of th ar-markers or the distance between the markers
+Pixel coordinates shall be translated to real world coordinates by using the size of the ArUco-markers or the distance between the markers
 - The resulting translation can have a deviation of 10% to the "real" size